Stochastic forex system: Pair stochastics with other indicators

 From our system sell signal is generated/derived when:

-- Both MAs are heading down
+- Both Moving Averages are heading downward

 - RSI is below 50